New look. New experience. Same goal - to simplify learning. Explore the new Go1.

-HR and L&D teams know one thing for sure: change is constant.
+HR and L&D teams know one thing for sure: Change is constant.
 But helping employees adapt to change smoothly?
 That’s the real challenge.

 Whether it’s implementing a new learning platform, rolling out compliance training, or restructuring performance management, employees often feel uncertain, overwhelmed, or resistant—which can slow down progress.

-The good news?
 There’s a better way to approach change—one that reduces employee frustration, increases engagement, and makes transitions easier for everyone.

-What’s holding you back today: Four common barriers to change in HR & learning
+Four common barriers to change in HR

 Employees don’t resist change for no reason—most pushback comes from one of four common roadblocks.
 Understanding these barriers helps HR teams implement change in a way that feels natural, not disruptive.